CodeReclaimers/neat-python/docs/module_summaries.rst

       disjoint/excess genes.
 (Note that this is one of the most time-consuming portions of the library; optimization - such as using
       `cython <http://cython.org>`_ - may be needed if using an unusually fast fitness function and/or an unusually large population.)

-      :param object other: The other DefaultGenome instance (genome) to be compared to.
+      :param other: The other DefaultGenome instance (genome) to be compared to.
+      :type other: :datamodel:`instance <index-48>`
-      :param object config: The genome configuration object.
+      :param config: The genome configuration object.
+      :type config: :datamodel:`instance <index-48>`
       :return: The genomic distance.
       :rtype: :pytypes:`float <typesnumeric>`